-Comparative urban studies, social theory, ethnography and qualitative methodology.
+Comparative urban studies, urbanization in the global south, social theory, ethnography and qualitative methodology.

 - Ph.D.
 Anthropology, University of California, Berkeley